Health Care and Insurance

 Student health insurance plan

-Graduate students receiving health insurance coverage as part of their UAF funding will have this health insurance charge removed from their student accounts.
+Graduate students receiving health insurance coverage as part of their UAF funding will have this health insurance charge removed from their student accounts when tuition payments are posted.
+There is no need to submit an insurance waiver request to IPI.

 Please be sure to forward a copy of your insurance documentation, including name of company, plan summary of benefits, name, coverage dates to IPI.